tomvanbraeckel/yamcs.github.com/docs/studio/Command_Stack.md

 You can review your provided arguments by double clicking the command.
 To remove the selected command from the stack select ![Delete](/assets/studio/icons/remove.png){: .inline-image} **Delete**.
 Clear the entire stack with ![Delete All](/assets/studio/icons/removeall.png){: .inline-image} **Delete All**.

-If a stacked command does not pass static validation checks (sometimes referred to as SPTVs -- Static PreTransmission Validation) it will be marked with error indicators.
+If a stacked command does not pass static validation checks (sometimes referred to as SPTVs -- Static PreTransmission Verification) it will be marked with error indicators.
 This will prevent the user from attempting further execution of the stack until the error is resolved.

 ![Stack in Error](/assets/studio/stack-in-error.png){: .center-image }